szhao-liu/CSEN269/README.md

-# 🎓 CollegeFinder App
+# 🎓 Track2College App

-CollegeFinder is a Flutter app that helps students and aspiring applicants find the best colleges suited to their academic interests, budget, and location preferences.
-With a user-friendly interface and comprehensive filters, CollegeFinder simplifies the college search process by delivering relevant information and recommendations at the user's fingertips.
+Track2College is a Flutter app that helps students and aspiring applicants find the best colleges suited to their academic interests, budget, and location preferences.
+With a user-friendly interface and comprehensive filters, Track2College simplifies the college search process by delivering relevant information and recommendations at the user's fingertips.

 ## 🚀 Features

-- **Search Colleges**: Find colleges by name, location, or specific criteria.
-- **Filter Options**: Filter results based on factors like ranking, tuition cost, location, program, and more.
-- **College Details**: View detailed information for each college, including programs offered, tuition fees, admission requirements, and campus facilities.
-- **Favorites**: Save favorite colleges for quick access later.
-- **Recommendations**: Get personalized college recommendations based on profile preferences.
-- **Location-Based Search**: Find colleges close to your current location.

-## 📱 Screenshots

-_Add screenshots of the main screens to showcase the UI and app functionality._
+- **Tasks**: Complete each task to reach the college of your choice.
+- **Upload Resumes**: Keep a track of build resumes for college applications.

 ## 🛠️ Installation